Avocado Chicken Salad

 Why You’ll Love This Recipe

-Looking for more chicken recipes?
+Looking for more gluten-free chicken recipes?
 Cranberry Chicken Salad / Roasted Chicken Poblano Soup / Roasted Chicken Thighs / Baked Chicken Kabobs

 Ingredients